 In certain cases – yes.
 We will work with you to understand your situation and try to work around it if we can.

 We won’t purchase RTR coming from deals that don’t collect via ACH.
-In addition, if we purchased a deal that was later switched to other collection methods, its RTR will become ineligible, thereby increasing your Collection Ratio.
+In addition, if we purchased a deal that was later switched to other collection methods, its RTR will become ineligible, thereby increasing your Banana Funding Ratio.